Rhosinjay-cyb/Azure-Terraform-Security/README.md

 ![image](Images/plan2.png)

 Afterwards, 'Terraform Apply' command is used to apply the changes generated from the last command basically creating the infrastructure.

 ![image](Images/plan3.png)
 ![image](Images/plan4.png)

-Checking through the Azure portal to confirm if the infrastructure were successfully deployed.
-It was confirmed that all of the infrastructure specified in the .tf files were created ranging from the resource group to the virtual machine.
+Checking through the Azure portal, it was confirmed that the infrastructure were successfully deployed ranging from the resource group to the virtual machine.

 ![image](Images/result.png)
 ![image](Images/result2.png)